 Individuals requiring a blue card

-To work or volunteer with children in Queensland you may need a blue or exemption card.
+To work or volunteer with children you may need a blue or exemption card.

-Whether an individual requires a blue card will depend on several factors, including the environment where the work is performed, type of work and frequency of work.
+Whether a person needs a blue or exemption card will depend on the environment where the work is performed, type of work and frequency of work.

 Select your category of employment from the list below to access information about its blue card requirements: